 - The first path deals with the content of the course.
 Here, the approach is to provide consistent and relevant content delivered in a timely manner that will also serve as a resource for future reference.

 - The second path is in the context.
 By encouraging the learner to use the information in the real world where the course extends beyond the computer, and engages the learner in the workplace with her manager and peers.

 Example of a rapid eLearning development model

 I use this model in a wide range of situations as a baseline approach, and apply variations for software product knowledge, compliance and a range of other learning initiatives.
 This model is applied to the course as a whole and at each lesson level.

 Test knowledge on the subject or prior experience.
-Here we may share a key fact or deliver a shock statement.
+Here I may share a key fact or deliver a shock statement.

 The learner must know which road will be taken.
-Here we discuss what will be covered and how it will benefit the learner.
+Here I discuss what will be covered and how it will benefit the learner.

-Then, we provide a wrap-up of the key information, in terms of a closing message from your sponsor if they were used at introduction.
+Then, I provide a wrap-up of the key information, in terms of a closing message from your sponsor if they were used at introduction.